FarronF/limerick-council-tools/README.md

 # Limerick Council Tools

 This repository contains tools and utilities designed to assist with tasks related to Limerick Council operations.

+This is used to generate the meeting files in [Limerick Council Meetings](https://github.com/FarronF/limerick-council-meetings)

 ## Features

 - **Meeting PDF Downloads and Parsing**: Script for downloading PDFs from all public meetings in a range of dates and parsing the contents to export to markdown.